oxysoft/maplewookie/README.md

 ### Todo

-- Cache elements and their information
-- Refactor every elements into neat classes
 - A nice front end for non technical users
 - Make a dumper program for the GD
 - Store all the data/pictures into nx and/or json files